A dog can locate the source of a sound in 1/600 of a second and can hear sounds four times farther away than a human can.

 Rin Tin Tin was the first Hollywood dog star and he really signed his movie contracts – all 22 of them – with a paw-print.

-Search and Rescue dog training begin as games played while puppies.
+Search and Rescue dog training begins as games played while puppies.

 Small quantities of grapes and raisins can cause renal failure in dogs.
 Chocolate, macadamia nuts, cooked onions, or anything with caffeine can also be harmful.